-Andrew Sadek’s Death: Was It Suicide or Murder?
-Who Killed Andrew Sadek?
-Update
+Andrew Sadek's Death: How Did He Die?
+Was It Suicide or Murder?

 Directed by Trevor Birney, ‘The Dakota Entrapment Tapes’ explores an open-ended true-crime story that has baffled the sleepy town of Wahpeton, North Dakota, to its core for years.
 This heavy-handed documentary reveals a double life, possible culpability on the part of a college campus police force, and a host of unanswered questions surrounding the mysterious disappearance and death of Andrew Sadek.
 Andrew’s poignant tale, with contributions from his parents, is highlighted in this intriguing film.
 While it may be engaging, it does lack a clear-cut resolution that is usually tied in with the genre.
-So, if you’re here looking for some answers, well, we’ve got all the details for you!

 Born on November 22, 1993, in Valley City, North Dakota, Andrew Sadek was raised on his family’s cattle farm outside nearby Rogers.
 In 2012, after graduating high school and getting through the tragic loss of his elder brother, who was killed in a grade crossing accident in 2005, Andrew, a reserved boy with a gift for electronics, left for North Dakota State College of Science in Wahpeton, where he seemed to thrive.
 However, in just two years, his whole world turned upside down again, along with his family’s.

 He was in Rogers on the weekend of April 25–26, 2014, visiting his parents.
 Everything seemed fine, especially because he talked to his mother on call when he went back to campus later that night.
-But who knew that that would be the last interaction that Andrew would ever have with them.
-On the night of April 30, 2014, Andrew and his roommate, Drew Kugel, along with some friends, went out to have some fun before returning to their dorm room together.
-But when Drew woke up the next morning, Andrew was gone.
+But who knew that that would be the last interaction that Andrew would ever have with them?
+On the night of April 30, 2014, he and his roommate, Drew Kugel, along with some friends, went out to have some fun before returning to their dorm room together.
+But when Drew woke up the next morning, he was gone.
 The roommate thought that Andrew could be with his girlfriend.

 When he failed to come back even by the next afternoon, Drew reported Andrew missing to the campus police.
 A search for Andrew immediately ensued, and security footage showed that he had left the building at around 2 a.m. on May 1, carrying a black backpack.
 His cell phone, although with him, was turned off.
-Only after that, the world found out that Andrew was working as a CI for the Southeast Multi-County Agency (SEMCA), a post which he took up in November of the previous year to avoid a felony charge for selling marijuana on campus.
+Only after that did the world find out that Andrew was working as a confidential informant (CI) for the Southeast Multi-County Agency (SEMCA), a post that he took up in November of the previous year to avoid a felony charge for selling marijuana on campus grounds.

 The SEMCA assumed that Andrew had fled to avoid further CI work and had him formally charged with two felonies, after which even arrest warrants against him were issued.
-Even Andrew’s parents publicly pleaded for him to come home but to no avail.
+Even his parents publicly pleaded for him to come home but to no avail.
 On June 27, 2014, almost two months later, the search for him ended.
 A dive team doing a training exercise in the Red River near Breckenridge, Minnesota, just across from Wahpeton, found a body in there.

 The authorities identified the body to be Andrew’s through dental records.
 The cause of his death was a small-caliber gunshot wound straight to the head.
-But as the weapon used was never found, it could not be determined whether it was self-inflicted or not.
+But as the weapon used was never found and the remains had decomposed, it could not be determined whether it was self-inflicted or not.
 However, the university campus police did quickly rule Andrew’s death to be suicide, a conclusion that his parents strongly disagreed with.

-To this date, unfortunately, no one knows the truth behind what happened.
-While the police department thoroughly believed that Andrew Sadek’s death was self-inflicted, his family, especially his parents, scoff at the theory, claiming that he had no suicidal tendencies.
+To this date, unfortunately, no one knows the truth behind what happened to Andrew.
+While the police department has always thoroughly believed that his death was self-inflicted, his family, especially his parents, have scoffed at this theory, claiming that he had no suicidal tendencies at any given point in his young life.
 With graduation only a couple of weeks away from the day he disappeared, they say that Andrew would have never taken his own life.
 After all, they knew that he had plans to become an electrical technician, a job that he couldn’t wait for.

 In saying this, though, Andrew’s mother did concede that a .22-caliber pistol was missing from the family home.
 But she still doubted that her son would use it on himself.
 As proof of her allegations that the evidence points to murder, she has since shared the details of the police investigations.
 Officers on the case found that the backpack Andrew had on him had been filled with rocks, which meant that someone might have intended to weigh his body down to keep it submerged in the water for as long as possible.